stevenone11/stevenone11/README.md

 # Steven Centeno
-I am a student studying in the field of software engineering with some background on game development, A.I. algorithms, app development.
+I am a software engineer with background in game development, A.I. algorithms, web development, database management and app development.
 I enjoy creating fun projects using Python and Java to develop my own softwares, including video games and apps, all optimized using various algorithms.
 I aspire to learn and apply all the skillsets and algorithms I have learned over the years to further strengthen my skills as a software developer.
 You can contact me at my email stevencenteno13@gmail.com

 # Skills / Knowledge
 * Languages: Python / Java / C++ / Javascript